maevelander/wp-knowledgebase/readme.txt

 == Changelog ==

 = 1.1.3 =
-* Custom Styles and Templates issue fixed.
+* custom Styles and Templates issue fixed.
+* fixed +/- icon filepaths so they change properly

 = 1.1.2 =
 * fixed count issue on parent category